grantgasser/deals/README.md

 npm install -g cordova ionic
 ```

-cd into the root and run either
+cd into the root and run

 ```bash
 ionic lab